 Judith Holt

 Jude and her husband are sheep and grain farmers in Wedderburn.
-She has held senior management roles in local government and the water sector for the past 30 years, and is a Board Director at CVGT Australia Limited.
+She has held senior management roles in local government and the water sector for the past 30 years, and is a Board Director at CVGT Australia Limited and Campaspe Port Enterprises Pty Ltd. Jude is a member of the Audit and Risk Committee for the Department of Families, Fairness and Housing, and the City of Greater Bendigo and is Independent Chair of Fosterville Gold Mine Environment Review Committee and Marist College Bendigo Finance Committee.
 Jude is a Fellow of the Governance Institute of Australia, has a Graduate Diploma in Applied Corporate Governance, Graduate Certificate in Risk Management, a Bachelor of Business (Accounting), and is a Graduate of the Australian Institute of Company Directors.

 Michelle Jackson

-Michelle is retired and lives in Loddon Shire.
-She has worked in the public sector, local government and the trade union movement.
-Prior to her retirement Michelle worked for the Australian Services Union (ASU) in senior leadership roles.
+Michelle has worked in the public sector, local government and the trade union movement.
+Prior to retiring from full time work, Michelle worked for the Australian Services Union (ASU) in senior leadership roles.
 Michelle was a member of the executive of the ASU and a member of the Finance Committee and Risk Management Committee.
-Michelle is currently a member of the Bendigo Trades Hall Executive.
+She has been a member of the executives of the Victorian Trades Hall Council and Bendigo Trades Hall Council.
 She has skills in governance, financial management, risk management, strategic planning and industrial relations.

 Paul Hardy

-Paul joins GWMWater with over two decades of board experience with expertise in the engineering, healthcare, sport, education and not-for-profit sectors.
+Paul has over two decades of board experience with expertise in the infrastructure, engineering, healthcare, sport, education and not-for-profit sectors.
 At board level he is passionate about driving growth and performance, having led one of the world’s leading engineering, project delivery, advisory and technical services companies and advising startup companies in the pharmaceutical, health, technology, AI and social investments sectors.

-He is currently a Partner at PAN Group, investing in and driving the commercialisation of startups and is a director on the boards of Pitt and Sherry, Citywide, and the Collingwood Football Club Foundation.
-Previously he was the Global CEO of Aurecon, managing 80 offices in 28 countries, leading a three-way merger and managing the subsequent strategy, structure and culture alignment along with the five-year strategic roadmap and overseeing multi-billion-dollar projects.
+He is currently a Partner at PAN Group, investing in and driving the commercialisation of startups and is a director on the boards of VicTrack and Citywide, and is a council member of the LaTrobe University Council.
+Previously he was the Global CEO of Aurecon, with 80 offices in 22 countries, leading a three-way merger and managing the subsequent strategy, structure and culture alignment along with the five-year strategic roadmap and overseeing multi-billion-dollar projects.

 Paul holds a Master of Engineering Science and is a Graduate of the Australian Institute of Company Directors.
-He has also been recognised by Engineers Australia as one of Australia's 100 most influential engineers (2009–2013).
+He has also been recognised by Engineers Australia as one of Australia's 100 most influential engineers (2009–2013) and was one of Monash University’s Distinguished Alumni in 2019.

 Rod is an Elder Respected Person on the County and Magistrates Courts, and volunteers with the Independent Visitor Program.